Mistweaver Monk Best Covenants, Soulbinds, and Conduits — Shadowlands 9.1

 Weapons of Order is a 2-minute cooldown that provides a large Mastery buff, as well as resetting the cooldown of Essence Font and causing it to heal 6 targets for a small amount at the start and end of the channel.
 The buff lasts for 30 seconds and can be extended by the Strike with Clarity Conduit.

 Your first use of this cooldown can line up with Invoke Chi-Ji, the Red Crane for a nice bonus to Chi-Ji's Mastery healing.
 However, beyond that it is likely better to use each cooldown as they come up, until they resync.
+Equally, the Mastery bonus will make your Revival much stronger if you are able to use both those cooldowns without overhealing too much.

 Outside of stacking up these cooldowns, Weapons of Order can be used effectively on cooldown as a way to increase your throughput and Mana efficiency.
 It is worth holding briefly if you can align it with a large damage event that would require you to spam heal, just keep in mind that the buff lasts 30 seconds, so you can use it quiet early just to get the cooldown rolling.